samuli-salonen/Teamspeak3/README.md

-# Teamspeak3 bash script installation
+# Teamspeak3 server bash script installation
-This github repository is created to Install teamspeak 3 server by running bash script (tested on ubuntu 18.04.01 server using "default" GNU bash)
+This github repository is created by Samuli Salonen and the purpose is to Install teamspeak 3 server by running bash script (tested on ubuntu 18.04.01 server using "default" GNU bash)
 Note: I will update the script as the server files get updated.
 (Currently 3.5.1 TS3 version)